On this page

 1.0 Purpose

-The purpose of this document is to provide guidance to Canadian Food Inspection Agency (CFIA) inspection staff when conducting verification of the domestic Pathogen Reduction Monitoring Program for Salmonella and Campylobacter for raw poultry (PRMP) and Process Verification Monitoring Program for generic E. Coli – Biotype I for raw poultry (PVMP) implemented under sections 47 and 89 of the Safe Food for Canadians Regulations.
+The purpose of this document is to provide guidance to Canadian Food Inspection Agency (CFIA) inspection staff when conducting verification of the domestic Pathogen Reduction Monitoring Program for Salmonella and Campylobacter for raw poultry (PRMP), Pre-chill microbiological monitoring program for raw poultry (PMMP) and Process Verification Monitoring Program for generic E. Coli – Biotype I for raw poultry (PVMP) implemented under sections 47 and 89 of the Safe Food for Canadians Regulations.

-The guidance outlined below should be used when conducting verification activities for domestic poultry pathogen reduction programs (PRMP and PVMP) in poultry slaughter establishments.
+The guidance outlined in this document should be used when conducting verification activities for domestic poultry pathogen reduction programs (PRMP, PMMP and PVMP) in poultry slaughter establishments.

 This document is intended to be used in conjunction with other guidance documents as referenced in section 3.0 of this document.